Berea-College-CSC-226/hw03-main/copy_hw03_parn_questions.md

 4.a.
 Why do you think it is important to pull before you push?

 ```
-    To make sure the pull request goes to the right repository.
+    To make sure the pull request goes to the right repository and to make sure that the merge doesn't have an issue with the master or other people.
 ```

 4.b.
 How many branches are in the repository?
      Click the link to look at the branches.
 Do you see yours?
 Do you see any others?

 ```
-    I see 122.
+    I see 136.
 I see my branch as well as other people's branches.
 ```

 4.c.
 Compare your branch and the master branch by clicking on each.
 Are they different?

 ```
-    Replace this text with your answer
+    The master branch and my branch are different.
+The master branch doesn't have my homework on it.
 ```